 Ruth Anna Lindemeir is a Christkindl Market crowd pleaser at Kitchener's City Hall.
 For more information, visit the RuthAnna Lindemeir-Zither Facebook page.

 "Greetings from Ovambo, Wurzelsepp, and Hurdy Gurdy Klaus.
-The little monkey would like to jump in step with the traditional tunes, and the wooden dwarf wants to belt out those tunes in his quiet way, but we all, and the barrel Organ, shall take a Covid rest - until next year‘s 25th anniversary.
-We shall miss your smiles and your helping us crank the hurdy gurdy, but trust that we shall have a good time again, at our 2021 Christkindl Market.
+The little monkey would like to jump in step with the traditional tunes, and the wooden dwarf wants to belt out those tunes in his quiet way, but we all, and the barrel Organ, shall take another Covid rest - until next year‘s 26th annual Christkindl Market.
+We shall miss your smiles and your helping us crank the hurdy gurdy, but trust that we shall have a good time again.
 We are giving you a virtual embrace, and wish you and your families the best possible Merry Christmas!“

 Hurdy-Gurdy Klaus Wehrenberg, The Organ Grinder, Ovambo and Wurzelsepp